 HTC Deluxe render leaks, showing off global version of the HTC DROID DNA

-441ppi.
+pixel density of 441ppi.
 Besides using the HTC Deluxe name overseas, the handset will also be given the name in Canada.
 It is similar to what Motorola did with the Motorola DROID which was given the Motorola MILESTONE name in other parts of the world.

 Can the HTC DROID DNA/Butterfly J/Deluxe give the Samsung GALAXY Note II a run for its money?
 The pixel density on the latter is a more down to earth 265ppi, but the screen is a half inch larger.
 In addition, the Samsung GALAXY Note II has a 3100mAh battery compared to the 2020mAh cell on the HTC model, which reminds us of something our Momma once told us.
 No matter how many pixels per inch your device has, if the battery is dead, the screen is worthless.